ljr5102/Remember-The-Catnip/README.md

 **Remember The Catnip** is a single-page web-application, inspired by **Remember The Milk**, for the organization and recording of tasks/reminders.
 Remember The Catnip was built using **Ruby on Rails** on the back-end, and uses **React.js** with **Flux** for the front-end.

-Explore and Get Organized at [rememberthecatnip.com](http://www.rememberthecatnip.com)
+Explore and Get Organized [here](http://remember-the-catnip.herokuapp.com)

 ---